dentarg/auth0-blog/_posts/2017-11-15-webpack-bundler-for-javascript-and-friends.markdown

 Check out a great list of [Gulp Recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes).

-## Aside: Task Automation and JavaScript at Auth0
+## Aside: Webpack and JavaScript at Auth0

 At [Auth0](https://auth0.com/) we use JavaScript heavily in development and automate tasks using build tools such as Webpack.
 Using our authentication and authorization server from your JavaScript web apps is a piece of cake.